hoanganhduc/hoanganhduc.github.io/_posts/2023-09-25-my-experience-when-attending-british-council-researcher-connect-online-program.md

 <div class="alert alert-info" markdown="1">
 <h1 class="alert-heading">Summary</h1>
 I attend an online two-week training organized by the British Council called the [Researcher Connect](https://www.britishcouncil.org/education/he-science/researcher-connect) program in ordering to improve my communication skills in academic research.
-You can find more information about this program [here](https://www.britishcouncil.org/education/he-science/researcher-connect).
+You can find more information about this program [here](https://www.britishcouncil.org/education/he-science/researcher-connect) and [here](https://www.britishcouncil.org.mm/education/call-application-researcher-connect).
 This training includes 30 researchers from Myanmar, Philippines, and Vietnam (10 for each country).
 The training is held online via [Zoom](https://zoom.us/) from September 25 to October 05, 2023.
 This page contains some of my experiences when participating this event.

 **Please note that several texts in this page are copied from the workbooks provided by the British Council.
 Please contact me if there is any copyright issue.**
 </div>